 They have not stopped to think yet.
 Why are they using these words?
 Are they necessary?
 Do they add to the story's overall theme and point?
 Would this word have a greater effect if I only said it when I really needed it?
+Is it unnecessarily excluding people who aren't as comfortable with them when another word would do just as fine?
 (Most stories that have this problem do not have a point in the first place).

 It's a sign of not caring.
 It's what you notice classmates have done when they weren't into an assignment, and in OC interviews people filled out and titled, "what I did when I was bored on the internet."

 In conclusion to this point, here is a quote from C.S Lewis:

 Don't use words too big for the subject.
 Don't say 'infinitely' when you mean 'very'; otherwise you'll have no word left when you want to talk about something really infinite.

 Beginners tend to talk about body type

 For a long time, I could not put my finger on why.